-Staff to coordinate with applicants and help them navigate the process to be approved to host.
+Staff to coordinate with applicants, educate them and help them navigate the process to be approved to host.

 Assistance completing psychosocial evaluation/mini home study.
 Additional fees may be required for a local social worker to complete the study and visit with family.

-A portion of fees subsidize the child’s international flight from Bogota to the US or within Colombia
+A portion of fees subsidize the child’s international flight from Bogota to the US or tby air within Colombia

 Translation and certification of all parent documents required for participation in the hosting program by ICBF (endorsement of mini home study, translation of FBI clearances and mini-home study, certificates of completion of education, medical letter if necessary).

 10-Hours of hosting program preparation and education through a variety of forums with the agency

 Case management of the child in Colombia before and during hosting including identifying approved children from ICBF for participation in the program, coordination of receiving, updating and distributing the child’s integral report to agency (medical/social/behavior), photos, coordination between ICBF and agency on behalf of host parent and child, program troubleshooting, coordination with ICBF companion who will escort the children to the US and visit host families, limited phone support for families with Spanish speaking staff.

 Coordination in Colombia for the required pre-trip preparation of the children including educating the child about the program and benefits, English classes, outings and activities, classes about cultural differences, manners and etiquette, securing of child’s Colombian passport and US tourist visa for travel to the US (when applicable), transportation in preparation city, all meals/snacks and accommodations during children preparation and post program evaluation.

 Colombian staff hotel/meals/activities expenses and salary in Colombia for on-site the preparation program for the children.

-Children health insurance while traveling which covers any accidental illness or injury.
+Children travel insurance which covers any accidental illness or injury.

 Travel duffle/backpack and program shirt for child.

-Sack meal for child and companion upon arrival and for departure flight.
+Sack meal for child and social worker companion upon arrival, and for departure flight.